Things to see and do at Treasurer's House

 The award winning city garden

-Winner of the Gold Award from the Yorkshire in Bloom team for four years running in 2014, 2015, 2016 and 2017.
-The garden is a tranquil haven in the heart of the city.
+Winner of the Gold Award from the Yorkshire in Bloom team for the five years since 2014, the garden is a tranquil haven in the heart of the city.
 Visit the garden for free on open days...it's a delightful spot to escape the hustle and bustle if you're shopping, seeing the sights or on your lunch break.
 Explore the garden more here.

 Tours to hidden parts of the house

 Head into the cellars with your guide to discover the archaeology below our feet and see where Harry Martindale saw the Roman ghosts literally walking through the wall.
 On others days head into the attics and get a chance to see superb views over York from the roof.

 Tours are suitable for 5 years and over.
 A full visit with admission charge to the rest of the house is not necessary to enjoy the cellar or attic tour.
 Tours cost £4 per adult and £3.50 per child.